MB1151/attention_is_all_you_need/README.md

     * Combines all the moving parts to create a module to train the translation model.
 - `step_20_beam_search.ipynb`
     * Explains how Beam Search is used to predict the model output during inference.
+- `step_21_model_inference.ipynb`
+    * Combines all the moving parts to create a module for inference i.e., to translate English text to Telugu.
+- `step_22_bleu_score.ipynb`
+    * Explains how BLEU score is calculated using existing libraries to evaluate the quality of translation model.

 ### Deep Dive into `Data/`